US Cups to Imperial (UK) Cups Converter

 Frequently Asked Questions

-• Imperial Cups: United Kingdom (though metric is now standard)
+• Imperial Cups (284ml): United Kingdom (though metric is now standard)

 • Metric Cups (250ml): Australia, New Zealand, Canada (sometimes)

-• Metric only: Most of Europe, Asia, Africa, South America
+• Metric only (ml/grams): Most of Europe, Asia, Africa, South America

 What about "coffee cups" in old recipes?

-Old recipes might reference "coffee cups" or "teacups" which were actual cups used for drinking.
+Old recipes might reference "coffee cups" or "teacups" which were actual drinking cups.
 These varied wildly but were generally:

 Should I always convert exactly?

 For most recipes, close approximations work fine.
-But for delicate baked goods like macarons, choux pastry, or angel food cake, precision matters more.
+But for delicate baked goods like macarons, choux pastry, angel food cake, or bread dough, precision matters more.
+When in doubt, measure by weight in grams for best results.